 Until last year, my family owned a primitive cabin in the Redwoods near the Russian River.
 The site was green and romantic and beautiful, but the cabin was not an easy place to maintain.
 The overstory cast a deep shade, and moisture so permeated the ecosystem such that everything seemed to compost overnight.
 Including nylon mesh, which I … Read the rest

-Continue reading "A Wilderness of Discomfort" »Blog
+Continue reading "A Wilderness of Discomfort" »The Alarm of Advent

 “You do not know when the time will come.”
 Truer words have never been said on the first Sunday of Advent, no?
 Here we find ourselves, waiting for so many things whose arrival date is uncertain.
 The peaceful transition of presidential power, for example, or the widespread availability of a good vaccine for COVID-19.
 We’re waiting for businesses … Read the rest